jakimowb/enmapbox_testmigration2/doc/source/tutorials/tutorial_1.rst

 2. Requirements
 ---------------

-This practical requires at least version *3.3.20190131T1928.develop* of the EnMAP-Box 3.
-If you are running on a higher version there should not be any problems, but mind that there might be some smaller changes by now (changed menu labels, added parameter options etc.).
+This practical requires at least version 3.3.20190131T1928.develop of the EnMAP-Box 3.
+There might be some minor changes for higher versions (e.g., changed menu labels, added parameter options, etc.).

 3. Further Reading